Nebraska Court Records

 Sealing and Expunging Criminal Records in Nebraska

-Arrested or convicted persons can have their rights restored to a time preceding a criminal charge or conviction by sealing or expunging their criminal records.
+Arrested or convicted persons may be able to restrict access to public criminal charges or convictions by sealing or expunging their criminal records.
 Usually, when a criminal record is sealed or expunged, it removes or destroys the record.
 However, Nebraska does not have any true expungement laws for criminal convictions.
 Instead, adults with criminal records may have their convictions “set-aside” or pardoned but not erased.
-As a result, these convictions are still available in criminal records and can be viewed, along with the set-aside orders, by prospective employers and other interested parties.
-Records that can be sealed by the courts are juvenile records or adult criminal records where charges were dismissed.
+As a result, these convictions are still available in criminal records and may be viewed, along with the set-aside orders, by prospective employers and other interested parties.
+Records that may be sealed by the courts are juvenile records or adult criminal records where charges were dismissed.
 Set-asides, pardons or sealing are granted only to persons who meet the state’s criteria, as provided in §§ 29–2264 and 29–3523 of Nebraska Revised Statutes.

 The Difference Between Sealing and Expunging Criminal Records

 When a record is sealed, it is inaccessible to the public.
-Although juvenile criminal records and certain adult records can be sealed in Nebraska, adult criminal convictions cannot be sealed or expunged in Nebraska.
+Although juvenile criminal records and certain adult records may qualify for sealing in Nebraska, most adult criminal convictions cannot be sealed or expunged in Nebraska.
 The law permits only a set-aside or pardons for the criminal conviction of an adult.
 A “set-aside” voids a criminal conviction while a “pardon” is official forgiveness of a crime.
 Set-asides are granted by the courts and pardons by the Board of Pardons.

 How to Seal a Criminal Record in Nebraska